os-js/manual.os-js.org/src/v3/development/README.md

 docker-compose exec osjs npm run watch
 ```

-If you want to publish a module or package, look at the [publish guide](../guide/publish/README.md).

 ## Naming conventions

 The following list contains the naming convention for modules and packages (in `git` and `npm`):